dteslya/dteslya-engineer/content/posts/network_automaiton_101.md

 * If CD is configured merging with the main branch triggers deployment to the production environment.

 ## Summary
-In this section I gave a brief overview of what DevOps is and it's main tools and practices.
-In the next section I'll try to explain how it can be applied to networks and network automation.
+In this section, I gave a brief overview of what DevOps is and it's main tools and practices.
+In the next section, I'll try to explain how it can be applied to networks and network automation.

 # NetDevOps
 Now that you've read the previous section you should guess that NetDevOps is just a DevOps approach applied to networking.
-All of the aforementioned key DevOps practices can be aligned with network: device configurations can be templated (IaC) and put into version control system where CI/CD processes are applied.
+All of the aforementioned key DevOps practices can be aligned with the network: device configurations can be templated (IaC) and put into a version control system where CI/CD processes are applied.

 Below is the sample diagram representing the whole process.